Caroline Crachami

-Caroline Crachami (1815 – 4 June 1824) was the first person recognised to have primordial dwarfism.
+Caroline Crachami (c.
+1815 – 4 June 1824) was the first person recognised to have primordial dwarfism.
 Sometimes cited as the smallest person in recorded history, she was nine years old or less at the time of her death, and it is unlikely that she had finished growing.
 Crachami was said to have been born in Palermo, Italy, and she was known as the "Sicilian Fairy" or "Sicilian Dwarf."
 She was only about 50 cm tall at the time of her death; it was claimed that at birth she had weighed only one pound (454 grams) and measured about 8 in tall.

+Early life

+Caroline Crachami was born in Palermo, Sicily, around 1815, although the exact date of her birth is uncertain.
+She was reportedly born weighing about one pound (454 g) and measuring approximately 8 in in length.
+By 1824, she stood about 50 cm tall and became known as the "Sicilian Fairy" or "Sicilian Dwarf".
+She is retrospectively regarded as the first documented person recognised as having primordial dwarfism.

+Contemporary observers described Crachami as well proportioned, of normal intelligence for a child of her reported age, and possessing a good command of spoken English.
+William Jerdan, editor of the Literary Gazette, measured her feet at 3⅛ inches (7.9 cm) in length, noting that her body appeared proportionate in every respect.

-Exhibition and death
+Exhibition

 Crachami first came to public notice in April 1824, when she was exhibited in London by Dr. Gilligan, who initially claimed to be her father.
 She was a great success, attracting many distinguished visitors, and was presented at Court.
 Observers noted that she appeared of normal intelligence for a child of her supposed years, had a good command of spoken English, and suffered from a bad cough.

-She died in June 1824, apparently of a respiratory ailment, probably tuberculosis.
-A week later her real father, Louis Emmanuel Vogel, a musician at the Theatre Royal, Dublin, arrived in London and began legal attempts to retrieve his daughter's body for burial.
-He claimed to have consulted Dr. Gilligan in Dublin about Caroline's health.
-Gilligan apparently prescribed a trip to a drier climate, and offered to take Caroline to London if he could exhibit her to cover the costs of the trip.
-After her death he attempted to sell her body for anatomisation, then left London with the proceeds of the exhibition.
-Despite her fathers efforts, Caroline's body was acquired by the anatomist John Hunter, who dissected it.
-Her skeleton is no longer on display in the Hunterian Museum along with that of Charles Byrne, the "Irish Giant".